User Interface

 Add groups or files to the cproject file. |

 The VS Code status bar displays information about the status of your development environment and the project.
-The number of extensions installed might vary.

 -